Reiterdenkmal: Controversies

 The Reiterdenkmal has long been controversial.
 Its continued display of German superiority, as well as its one-sided reporting on the deaths in the first decade of the 20th century although Herero and Damara people lost fifty times as many lives as the Germans during the Herero and Nama genocide, have attracted critical commentary, particularly since the 1980s.

 In 1959, a few days after the Old Location Uprising in which 11 people were killed, unknown Herero activists covered the rider's head with a linen bag and decorated the rest of the statue with flowers as a "protest against the atrocities of the white South African minority regime".
 After Namibia gained independence in 1990, white citizens of German descent feared that the statue would be destroyed, but that was not a priority of the SWAPO government, which preferred to build its own memorial sites to remember the independence struggle.

 Several other actions demonstrating the controversies around the monuments were performed in 2008.
 In July, 51 wooden crosses were erected around the statue, bearing names and expressions in Otjiherero, and in October, a Namibian flag was inserted into the rider's rifle barrel.
 Each action caused the discussion about status and justification of a monument glorifying German colonialism to flare up again in the local media.

 In 2001, the Cabinet of Namibia unanimously decided to build an Independence Museum at the site opposite the Christuskirche, at the place the Equestrian Monument stood.
 The removal of the statue was explicitly endorsed.

 In 2009, construction of the museum began, the monument was wrapped, disassembled, and stored at a warehouse.
 The storage place was kept secret to avoid attracting vandals and memorabilia collectors.
 Private donors financed the move, as it was feared that the statue would otherwise be destroyed.
+The same year the short film Rider without a Horse came out, addressing the changing public perception of the statue's relevance.

 In 2010, the monument was re-erected in front of the Alte Feste, but discussions on its role in an independent Namibia did not cease.
 The National Heritage Council advertised the suggested deproclamation as National Monument on 20 December 2013 and gave the public 60 days to register objections.
 Only a few days into the period, on 25 December 2013, the area in front of Alte Feste was cordoned off to prevent the public and the press from getting too close.
 Police Inspector-General Sebastian Ndeitunga confirmed that it was to be removed again, and the statue was lifted off its plinth in the evening of the same day and transported into the yard of Alte Feste for storage.